civican/legisinfo/42-1/bills/C-44/bill_text.md

   **(2)** Paragraph 60(5)(a) of the Act is replaced by the following:

-    provide assistance for employed persons unless they are facing a loss of their employment **or need assistance to maintain their employment**; or
+    provide assistance for employed persons unless they are facing a loss of their employment or need assistance to maintain their employment; or

 ### Section 308